Algonquin Highlands

 Algonquin Highlands is a township located in Haliburton County, Ontario, Canada.
 It has a population of 2,351.
 The northeastern section of the township is included in Algonquin Provincial Park.

-The township was formed through the amalgamation of Stanhope and Sherborne et al. townships, the latter of which included McClintock, Livingstone, Lawrence and Nightingale.
+The township was formed on January 1, 2001, through the amalgamation of Stanhope and Sherborne et al. townships, the latter of which included McClintock, Livingstone, Lawrence and Nightingale.
 It was thereafter briefly known as the Township of Sherborne, Stanhope, McClintock, Livingstone, Lawrence and Nightingale until it was renamed to its current name in March 2001.